 Reading at home is one of the most important ways in which you can help your child make good progress.
 At school, we teach the skills they need to decode and comprehend words daily but, to consolidate these skills and grow as confident readers, they will also need lots of practise.
 Children who read with their families develop these skills much more quickly and develop a love of reading that can last a lifetime.
 At Bishop Martin, we recognise the incredibly important role that families have and want to support this in every way we can.

 To further encourage and celebrate reading at home, we are continuing to refresh our whole school reading reward scheme.
-This year, to keep the incentive alive and maintain excitement around reading, we are launching the Bishop Martin ‘Space Race’ for our Autumn term.
+This year, to keep the incentive alive and maintain excitement around reading, we are launching the Bishop Martin ‘Race Across the World' for our Spring and Summer term.

 The Bishop Martin Reading Spine